spryker-sdk/spryk-src/docs/developer_guige.md

 ### How to check and debug

-To avoid dependency conflicts spryker-sdk/spryk-src is compiled into the phar archive then push to the spryker-sdk/spryk and this dependency is used for the target projects.
+To avoid dependency conflicts spryker-sdk/spryk-src is compiled into the phar archive then push to the spryker-sdk/spryk and included as dependency into the target project.
-You can just recompile it everytime to check something.
-But it's not suitable when you need constantly make some updates or debug it.
+You have to recompile it everytime to check something but it's not suitable when you constantly need to make some updates and debug it.
-But you can install package into the vendor folder without adding the dependency via composer.json and test it directly on project files (on for development purposes).
+You can install package into the vendor folder without adding the dependency in composer.json and test it directly on project files (on for development purposes).
 ```shell
 cd vendor
 git clone git@github.com:spryker-sdk/spryk-src.git